 Commitment to the tool or technology

-For the case of maker learning, this means that the school must commit to tools, technologies and materials that support maker learning.
-Commitment in this element looks like:
+For the case of maker learning, this means that the school must commit to tools, technologies, and materials that support maker learning.
+Commitment in this element looks like this:

 - Acquiring the tools and technologies needed in a makerspace